 One thing to note at the time of this posting is that the restrooms were all under construction except for the day-use area.
 Portable toilets were aplenty, but no showers were available.

-The group camping area is definitely a great place if you have more than one tent.
+The group camping area is a great place if you have more than one tent.
 These campsites had a ton of room, and each site was plenty spaced from each other.
 That being said, the coverage here felt a lot less than the rest of the park in the way of trees.
 The open space was noticeable because of that omission.

-This camp area also has its own restroom, that was open, but without a shower area.
+This camp area also has its own restroom, which was open, but without a shower area.
 (At least it didn’t show it had a shower on the map, there may be plans to change this restroom like all of the others.

 Hiking at Stephen F Austin state park was very similar to hiking at Tyler SP, and probably a lot of the eastern parks in Texas.

 Very woody, lush trails that offered plenty of shade throughout.
 Don’t forget; gnats!
-The trails here are all clearly marked, and nothing was too difficult in terms of grade of the trail, or elevation.
+The trails here are all clearly marked, and nothing was too difficult in terms of the grade of the trail, or elevation.

 Trails hiked included: Ironwood trail (1.04 mi), Barred Owl Trail (.65 mi), Sycamore Trail (.51 mi), Opossum Trail (.34 mi), Pileated Trail (.68).

-So you can see, none of the trails here are too demanding in terms of mileage, and if you want to do all in one day you definitely can.
+So you can see, none of the trails here are too demanding in terms of mileage, and if you want to do it all in one day you definitely can.
 It would be a great way to see all of the different landscapes this park has to offer.

 One note about the Sycamore trail.
 The trail map you’ll receive doesn’t have all of the updated trails on it.
 The park rangers are working on new trails that take you down to the river.
-You can access then from the Sycamore Trail and work your way through the trees.
-Just follow the path north-east and you’ll see a clearing that leads you down to the water.
+You can access them from the Sycamore Trail and work your way through the trees.
+Just follow the path northeast and you’ll see a clearing that leads you down to the water.

-With the exception of the group camping area, all of the remaining campsites will offer trailheads to get you throughout the park.
+Except for the group camping area, all of the remaining campsites will offer trailheads to get you throughout the park.

 The scenic overlook gives you a great view of the Brazos River, but the wildlife viewing area was… interesting.
-It was basically just a tall, wooden fence with rectangular cutouts that let you see the birdbaths just in front of it.
-T
+It was just a tall, wooden fence with rectangular cutouts that let you see the birdbaths just in front of it.

 The benches were too far away to see and view, which was outside of the norm from other bird blinds you’d normally experience.

-The trails at Stephen F. Austin state park looked really great for mountain bikes, so if you’re into shredding some fun bike trails give this place a visit.
+The trails at Stephen F. Austin state park looked great for mountain bikes, so if you’re into shredding some fun bike trails give this place a visit.
 Again, the terrain here is great for beginner mountain bikers.

-Overall this charming park was just enough of the experience for people that may be new to camping, or for those that live in Houston proper and just want to get away of the city life.
+Overall this charming park was just enough of the experience for people that may be new to camping, or for those that live in Houston proper and just want to get away from the city life.

 Despite it being near the town, the overnight noise was minimal, even with camping in the hammock, there wasn’t a lot of road noise in the evening hours.

-And as the sign says, the history here is the nature, so please go down the street and experience the Stephen F Austin state historic site and museum.
+And as the sign says, the history here is nature, so please go down the street and experience the Stephen F Austin state historic site and museum.
 You’ll learn a great amount about one of Texas’ forefathers and see some great outdoor exhibits as well.